 How Are Schools Funded?

 General Property Tax includes Residential, Agricultural, and Commercial property located in the district.
-General Property Tax for operations is levied at approximately 26.6 mills, with 20 mills being unvoted minimum collected by law, and voted emergency operating levy of 6.6 mills.
+General Property Tax for operations is levied at approximately 26.6 mills, with 20 mills being unvoted minimum collected by law, and voted (now "substitute") emergency operating levy of 6.6 mills.
 Emergency levy brings in $1,679,000 per year for operations.
-This is a five-year levy that expires in 2019.
+This is a five-year levy that was renewed in 2018.
 There is also debt millage for the elementary outside of operations at approximately 3 mills.School funding starts with the State's premise that funding is a shared responsibility between them and the local community.
 The State provides some basic aid funding, but then relies on local communities to provide the remaining necessary funds.
 How much State aid we receive typically is a function of the number of students and property wealth per the number of students in the district.
 Schools would not be able to provide the services and programs without local support.
 Below is a current breakdown of Fairbanks district revenues.
 Property tax allocation would be considered State Assistance.

 Income tax is .75% for operations.
 There is also a separate .25% income tax for permanent improvements only.
 Permanent Improvement levy is for 5 years with a current expiration in 2021.
 Permanent Improvements are tangible assets or improvements to facilities/buildings.